FBIGlowie/20TIME-Assembly/README.md

 This is a Honors ELA project for the 8 weeks where 20% of the week is dedicated to our own intrests and the whole point is to either learn something new of the student's choosing or produce a product.

 Question:
-<span style='color: red;'> What are the most effective ways for beginners to learn assembly language and code assembly in higher level languages? </span>
+<B> What are the most effective ways for beginners to learn assembly language and code assembly in higher level languages? </b>
 -I chose to code learn how to make low level code with assembly. <br>
 -The reason I chose this is because I want to make shellcode, which is raw binary that is usually injected into a process. <br>
--Shellcode is very popular in<span style='color: red;'> malware! </span> because the raw bytes can be encrypted and the injection process is very stealthy from antivirus(AV) static analysis (the malicious payload is encrypted, AVs cannot determine what it does). <br>
+-Shellcode is very popular in<b> malware! </b> because the raw bytes can be encrypted and the injection process is very stealthy from antivirus(AV) static analysis (the malicious payload is encrypted, AVs cannot determine what it does). <br>
 -Antiviruses also have a very hard time determining what this low level code does if its encoded/setup correctly. <br>

 -This form of attack is might be older and less popular than DLL injectior but its still as powerfull. <br>